cosmicjs/blocks/README.md

 # Blocks

-Data infused components to help you build Cosmic-powered web applications faster.
-Use Cosmic Blocks to build common content-powered features for your website or app.
+Data infused components to help you build Cosmic-powered apps faster.
+Use Blocks to build common content-powered features for your website or app.
 Save development time and learn content modeling best practices.

 ## Blocks include

 - Pages
 - Blog
+- Events
 - FAQs
 - Testimonials
 - Navigation